verdanatech/glpi_esp8266/README.md

  - **task_state:** here the task status is defined.
 We currently use 1 for a task that still needs to be done and 2 for a task that has already been done.

- - **task_time:** in this parameter, the time required to perform the task is passed.
+ - **task_time:** in this parameter, the time required to perform the task is passed in seconds.

 ### solution_ticket